Why do you use natural dyes?

 *A few bits of metal, like nails or copper pennies, are sometimes used in my Eco-Dye panels.
-Although not used in any amount to cause concern, safe handling is always emphasized and practiced.
+Safe handling is always emphasized and practiced.

+I primarily dye organic sateen, linen, cotton-linen and silk.
 Once you touch these sumptuous fabrics, I believe you'll agree they're second to none in their softness and how they take natural dyes.
-Making the commitment to use certified organic cottons for quilts and garments used by the people we love is an easy choice.
-Using only organic cotton grown in the United States, and milled in the US when possible, has a positive affect on our US economy, and I decided from the start to be a part of that chain.
-Through much experimentation, I've chosen the best fabrics to use in the making of my quilts, sheets and garments.
-To make these gorgeous, luxurious fabrics available to quilters and sewers is exciting.
-I hope you'll be as thrilled to stitch any of my fabrics as I am to prepare them for you!
+Using organic cotton grown in the United States, and milled in the US when possible, has a positive affect on our US economy, and when I began my business I decided to be a part of that chain.
+To make these gorgeous, luxurious fabrics available to quilters and fiber enthusiasts is exciting.
+I hope you'll be as thrilled to stitch my fabrics as I am to prepare them for you!
 Please share what you make with any of my fabrics.
 I'd love to see! #tierneybarden

 How do I care for my naturally dyed fabrics?